George Andah: Early life and education

 George was born on 27 April 1970 and hails from Senya Beraku in the Central Region of Ghana.
 He had his secondary education at Achimota School and proceeded to KNUST where he studied for a bachelor's degree in Biochemistry.
 George also holds an MBA degree in marketing from the University of Ghana Business School.

 Career

 George has worked for several reputable companies; from being the marketing director of Guinness Ghana Breweries Ltd to being the Chief Marketing Officer for Scancom Limited.
 He was a member of the MTN Group to being the Chief Marketing Officer of Bharti Airtel Nigeria, a member of the Bharti Group to Chief Operating Officer (Country Manager) of Glo Mobile Ghana to the Regional Director, Marketing Promotions, Globacom (Nigeria, Ghana and Benin).
-He then went on to establish his own company called, RUDDER Solutions, a Ghanaian-based market-development management consultancy service that provides a comprehensive set of integrated professional services for business / market development, corporate / brand communication, reputation management, direct sales, channel development and leadership coaching.
+He then went on to establish his own company called, RUDDER Solutions, a Ghanaian-based market-development management consultancy service.
 He also worked at the Accra main branch of SG-SSB from March 2001 to April 2002.
-He is also the Member of Parliament for the Awutu Senya West Constituency in the 7th Parliament of the 4th Republic and the Deputy Minister for Communications.
+He was also the Member of Parliament for the Awutu Senya West Constituency in the 7th Parliament of the 4th Republic and the Deputy Minister for Communications.